Tropical storm deaths cross 500 in Southeast Asia, over 4 million affected

 There have been reports of people looting supply lines as they grow desperate for relief in other areas, officials said on Saturday.

 “The water just rose up into the house and we were afraid, so we fled.
-Then we came back on Friday, and the house was gone, destroyed,” Afrianti, 41, who only goes by one name, told Reuters in West Sumatra’s Padang city.
+Then we came back on Friday, and the house was gone, destroyed,” Afrianti, 41, told Reuters in Padang.

 She and her family of nine have made their own tent shelter beside the single wall that remains of their home.